rhysd/vim-optparse/README.md

-call s:opt.on('--hoge=VALUE', 'description of hoge, option with value') call s:opt.on('--foo', 'description of foo') call s:opt.on('--[no-]bar', 'this is description of bar, contradictable')
+call s:opt.on('--hoge=VALUE', 'description of hoge, option with value') call s:opt.on('--foo', 'description of foo') call s:opt.on('--[no-]bar', 'this is description of bar, contradictable') call s:opt.on('--baz', '-b', 'description of baz, has short option')

 " define command with the parser command! -nargs=* -count -bang Hoge echo s:opt.parse(<q-args>, <count>, <q-bang>)

 " execute!
-Hoge! --hoge=huga --no-bar poyo
+Hoge! --hoge=huga --no-bar poyo -b
 " => {
 "      '__count__' : 0,
 "      '__bang__' : '!',
 "      'hoge' : 'huga',
 "      'bar' : 0,
+"      'baz' : 1,
 "      '__unknown_args__' : ['poyo'],
 "    }

 " show help
 Hoge --help
 " echo following message
+"   Options:
 "     --hoge=VALUE : description of hoge, option with value
 "     --foo        : description of foo
 "     --[no-]bar   : this is description of bar, contradictable
-"
+"     --baz -b     : this is description of baz, has short option "
 " => {
 "      '__count__' : 0,